haneyaa/openVRApi/API-Documentation.md

 This function will return true in situations where vr::VR_Init() will return NULL.
 It is a quick way to eliminate users that have no VR hardware, but there are some startup conditions that can only be detected by starting the system.

+`bool vr::VR_IsRuntimeInstalled()`

+Returns true if the OpenVR runtime is installed on the system.

+`char *vr::VR_RuntimePath()`

+Returns true if the OpenVR runtime is installed on the system.

 `const char *VR_GetVRInitErrorAsSymbol( vr::EVRInitError error );`

 This function returns the vr::EVRInitError enum value as a string.
 It can be called any time, regardless of whether the VR system is started up.